 Skip to content

 F-1 students are authorized to work in positions that qualify as on-campus employment without special authorization from ISSS.
-However, students who find an on-campus job but do not have a Social Security Number, must have an ISSS advisor sign the completed "On-Campus Employment Offer Letter for Social Security Number Application Form."
+However, students who do not have a Social Security Number, must apply with ISSS and the Social Security Administration (SSA).

 On-campus employment is specific to work that takes place on the University of Utah campus or at an off-campus location that is educationally affiliated with the school.
 Third-party vendors on-campus that offer direct services to students will also be considered (e.g. Panda Express, Chartwells, etc.)